Objectives :

 Need for Networking : Resource sharing - Through a network , data , s/w and h/w resources can be shared irrespective of the physical location of the resources and the user.
 Reliability – A file can have its copies on two or more computers of the network.
 Reduced Cost – Sharing resources reduces the cost Fast Communication – Information can be exchanged at a very fast speed

-Evolution of Network : Evolution of Network In mid 80’s National Science Foundation created a high capacity network called NSFnet.
+Evolution of Network : Evolution of Network In 1969 , US deptt of Defence started ARPANET( Advance Research Projects Agency NETwork).
+Goal was to connect different universities and US defence.
+People exchanged info and played games Expanded rapidly Evolution of Network : Evolution of Network In mid 80’s National Science Foundation created a high capacity network called NSFnet.
 Allowed Academic use and private business Many private companies built their own networks which were later interconnected along with ARPANET and NSFnet to form Internet.
 Arpanet was shut down in 1990 .
 Govt funding for NSFnet discontinued in 1995.
 But commercial services can into the scenario which are still running the internet.

 Internet : Internet is worldwide network of computer networks.
 How does it work?
 Most computers are not connected directly to the internet.
 They are connected to smaller networks Which are connected through gateways to the internet backbone